-1 credit = 45 hours 2 credits = 90 hours 3 credits = 135 hours
+1 credit = 45 hours2 credits = 90 hours3 credits = 135 hours

 A maximum of 3 credits may be applied to a major, unless otherwise specified.
-A maximum of 6 internship credits may be applied to the 128 total credit requirement.
+A maximum of 6 internship credits may be applied to the 128 total credit requirement with a maximum of 12 credits awarded on the transcript.